About Park County

 • Election transparency in Park County is strong; citizens may request election records, observe ballot counting and canvassing processes, and review precinct results.

-citizens who are at least 18 years old by election day, have resided in Wyoming for at least 30 days prior to the election, and are not currently adjudicated mentally incompetent or serving a felony sentence.
-Wyoming offers online voter registration through the state portal at sos.wyo.gov, or citizens may register in person at the Park County Clerk's Office, at driver's license stations, or by mailing a completed voter registration form.
+Wyoming offers online voter registration through the state portal at sos.wyo.gov, or citizens may register in person at Park County Clerk's Office, at driver's license stations, or by mailing a completed voter registration form.
 The registration deadline is typically 30 days before any election, though Wyoming also offers Election Day registration for those who miss the deadline; voters registering on Election Day must provide proof of residency.
 To find your polling place in Park County, voters can contact the County Clerk's office, check their voter registration card which lists the assigned precinct and polling location, or use the polling place lookup tool on the Wyoming Secretary of State's website.

-Park County has multiple polling places distributed throughout the county in Cody, Powell, Meeteetse, and other communities to ensure access.
+Park County has multiple polling places distributed throughout Park County in Cody, Powell, Meeteetse, and other communities to ensure access.
 Election records that are public in Wyoming include voter registration lists (with certain personal information like birth dates and driver's license numbers redacted), precinct-level election results, candidate filings, campaign finance reports filed with the Wyoming Secretary of State, and official election canvass results.
 Under Wyoming Statutes § 22-2-119, voter registration records are public but subject to restrictions on use.

 In the November 2024 general election, Park County demonstrated strong voter participation with turnout estimated at approximately 73-78% of registered voters, consistent with Wyoming's typically high voter engagement in presidential election years.
-The next major election is scheduled for November 3, 2026, and will include Wyoming's U.S.
+The next major election is scheduled for November 3, 2026, and will include Wyoming's U.S. House of Representatives seat, one U.S.

-House of Representatives seat, one U.S. Senate seat (depending on the cycle), state legislative races for the Wyoming House and Senate, and various county offices.
-Absentee ballots in Park County are available to any registered voter and can be requested by submitting an absentee ballot application to the Park County Clerk's office; applications are typically accepted beginning 45 days before an election.
+Senate seat (depending on the cycle), state legislative races for the Wyoming House and Senate, and various county offices.
+Absentee ballots in Park County are available to any registered voter and can be requested by submitting an absentee ballot application to Park County Clerk's office; applications are typically accepted beginning 45 days before an election.
+Absentee ballots can be returned by mail (must be received by election day), in person at the County Clerk's office, or at designated drop boxes.

-Citizens with questions about election administration, voter registration status, or polling places should contact the Park County Clerk at (307) 527-8620.
+Wyoming does not require an excuse to vote absentee.
+Park County Clerk's office publishes unofficial election results on election night and certifies official results following Park County canvass.
+Citizens with questions about election administration, voter registration status, or polling places should contact Park County Clerk at.

 Economy & Demographics

 Park County, Wyoming's economy is diverse and heavily influenced by its proximity to Yellowstone National Park, natural resource industries, agriculture, and a growing entrepreneurial sector.
 Tourism is the dominant economic driver, with millions of visitors passing through Park County annually en route to Yellowstone's east entrance.
-This supports a robust hospitality sector including hotels, restaurants, outfitters, guides, and retail establishments concentrated especially in Cody.
+This supports a strong hospitality sector including hotels, restaurants, outfitters, guides, and retail establishments concentrated especially in Cody.

 Transparency Score

-Court Records: ✅ Online | Property: ✅ Online Search Available | Arrest/Jail: ⚠️ Phone/In-Person Required | Vital Records: ⚠️ In-Person or Mail | Business: ✅ Online (State) | Elections: ✅ Online Resources | Overall Score: 7.5/10 — Park County provides good online access to property and court records, with state-level business searches available, but jail and vital records require direct contact or in-person visits.
+Court Records: Yes: Online | Property: Yes: Online Search Available | Arrest/Jail: Limited: Phone/In-Person Required | Vital Records: Limited: In-Person or Mail | Business: Yes: Online (State) | Elections: Yes: Online Resources | Overall Score: 7.5/10, Park County provides good online access to property and court records, with state-level business searches available, but jail and vital records require direct contact or in-person visits.

 Frequently Asked Questions